Phase transitions in exponential random graphs: Proofs

 So far we have used results from \cite{CD} but have avoided specific reference to the framework of graph limits, developed by Lov\'{a}sz et al, which was used to prove those results.
-We now need to refer directly to graph limits; for the notation and an introduction to this material see for instance \cite{LS} or \cite{CD}.
+We now need to refer directly to graph limits; for the notation and an introduction to this material see, for instance, \cite{LS} or \cite{CD}. \begin{theorem} Let $G_n$ be a random graph on $n$ vertices in one of our models.
+For parameter values of $(\beta_1, \beta_2)$ in the upper half-plane $\beta_2>-\frac{2}{p(p-1)}$, the behavior of $G_n$ in the large $n$ limit is as follows: